grpc/test-infra/tools/README.md

 The script `prepare_for_prebuilt_workers.go` takes the following options:
 * `-l `<br> Language and GITREF to benchmark.
-The language and its specific GITREF wish to build workers from can be specified as `language:gitref`.
+The language and its specific GITREF wish to build workers from can be specified as `language:COMMIT_SHA`.
 May be repeated.
 * `-t` <br> Tag for prebuilt images.
 Tag is a required fields.
 Tag complies with [docker tag's restrictions](https://docs.docker.com/engine/reference/commandline/tag/#extended-description).
 * `-r` <br> Root directory of Dockerfiles.
-* `-build-only` <br> Option to build only, when specified `-build-only=true` images will only be built locally without being pushed to an image registry.
+* `-build-only` <br> Option to build only, when specified `-build-only=true`, images will only be built locally.
 * `-p` <br> Image registry to store images.
-In the example, the location of the images are:
+The helper script only support pushing images to GCR.
+If another image registry is chosen, the images could still be built through script with `-build-only=true`, the user could then push the images manually.
+The Dockerfiles that the script building from is avalible in [test-infra/containers/pre_built_images](test-infra/containers/pre_built_images).
+If using Google cloud registry, the image prefix should be in form of `gcr.io/project-name/your-directory-name`.
+In the example, the built images would be stored as:
+ :
   ```
   gcr.io/grpc-testing/project-name/pre_built_workers/cxx:user-specified-tag
   gcr.io/grpc-testing/project-name/pre_built_workers/go:user-specified-tag